 1. Work Smarter, Not Harder -

 One of the best resources for planning your content is a lot closer than you think – it’s already in your queue!
 I love to look through my best-performing content or the content I know is leading to my best offers and find ways to repurpose it.
 Why create content from scratch when you might have already done a Facebook Live about it?
-Run it through a transcription service like Temi or Rev and clean it up to make it a blog post with a link back to your Facebook Live.
+Run it through a transcription service like Descript and clean it up to make it into a blog post with a link back to your Facebook Live.
+Descript is my favorite tool for editing the uh’s and um’s out of my Facebook lives too!
+After I am done editing, I create a transcript with one click of a button.

-I like to do is look at my schedule and see where I am going to be super busy, or just away from my office in general.
+I like to look at my schedule and see when I am going to be super busy, or just away from my office in general.
 This might be vacation times or retreats or planning my presentations for summits.
 This way, I know I don’t have to be dedicating a lot of extra energy to creating brand-new content.

 Check out my post, 10 Ways You Can Repurpose Your Content for additional tips from me and some of the best experts in the industry!